superb-dev/wallet-fastapi-dynamodb/README.md

 ## Assumptions

-1. Data load is predicted to be about 20,000 RPS
+1. Data load is predicted to be about **20 000 RPS**

 2. For simplicity, let’s assume our service does not require any user authentication.

-3. All transfers and credits are commission-free
+3. All transfers and deposit operations are commission-free

 4. We can assume that traffic is predicted at would not spike too high